mkprabhu/socketdaddy/kafka/purge-data-from-topic/README.md

    ./purge_kafka_topic_no_auth.sh
    ```

+--

 ## Script 2: Purge With Authentication
+### Prerequisites
+- Kafka is installed and accessible on your system.
+- The Kafka topic you want to purge exists.
+- You have a client.properties file that can be passed to the command.
+An example file is provided with this code.

+### Using the `purge_kafka_topic_with_auth.sh` script
 1. Open the script `purge_kafka_topic_with_auth.sh`.
 2. Update the following variables:
    - `KAFKA_BIN_DIR`: Path to Kafka's `bin` directory.